Constitutional and Governmental Reform

 We are a progressive, liberal party.
 We encourage freedom of thought, belief and expression and will actively promote these values in all aspects of national life.
 We support individual freedom and will ensure that rights are protected and enhanced by the state.
 We oppose all forms of discrimination and will do all that we can to ensure every person can achieve their full potential.

 We believe that monarchy and the establishment it represents are incompatible with the modern country we wish to create.
-We want to increase the powers of the head of state and embed these in the “constitution”.
+We want to increase the powers of the head of state and embed these in a constitution.
 The “King” or “Queen” should be more than a figurehead and act as the “conscious of the nation.”
 They should have the legitimacy required to veto legislation that is not in the long term interests of the British people.
-The head of state should not decided by birth into a particular family, we want the “King” or “Queen” to be directly elected by the people.
+The whole Brexit debacle highlighted the weakness of the current system.
+The head of state should not be decided by birth into a particular family, we want the “King” or “Queen” to be directly elected by the people.

-Britain’s unwritten constitution needs to be finally written down, guaranteeing the rule of law and clearly setting out a separation of powers between the government, parliament and the judiciary.
+Britain’s constitution needs to guarantee the rule of law and clearly set out the separation of powers between the government, parliament and the judiciary.

 The House of Lords is an anachronism that must be replaced with a properly democratic second chamber able to hold the Government to account.

 The House of Commons has grown unwieldy, making it difficult to attract the talent required for good government.

 Devolution within the United Kingdom is a disaster, it is a half way house that needs either to go further or be reversed.

 As a secular party and we believe in the disestablishment of the Church of England.

 - consult to find the best way of introducing a directly elected head of state

 - establish a written constitution and a bill of rights for the United Kingdom